 Visits to the Bronx Zoo usually last 2 to 3 hours although it is so large that you will need at least half a day to see it in its entirety.

 If you want to know more about what is the best time to see the park, how long you can stay there or when it closes its doors, I advise you to read the post Bronx Zoo Hours.

 Where to eat at the Bronx Zoo?

-Since once inside the zoo there is no limit to how long you can stay, you may lose track of time when you're busy watching the park's exhibits.
-If you skip lunchtime and suddenly your stomach is growling like a lion's, don't worry because you won't have to go outside the zoo to eat - there are plenty of options for snacks inside!
+As once inside the zoo there is no time limit to stay it is possible that you may lose track of time when you are entertained watching the park's exhibits.
+If you skip lunch and suddenly your stomach is growling like a lion's, don't worry because you won't have to leave the zoo to eat.
+There are plenty of options for snacking here!

-From stalls and carts where you can buy some snacks to satisfy your appetite quickly (Zoo Bites, Zoo Brews, etc.) to restaurants where you can take a long break and enjoy a delicious meal a la carte (Dancing Crane Café or Asia Café).
+From stalls and carts where you can buy a snack to satisfy your appetite quickly (Zoo Bites, Zoo Brews, etc.) to restaurants where you can take a long break and enjoy a tasty meal a la carte (Dancing Crane Café or Asia Café).
 There are even picnic areas where you can have a small picnic inside the zoo if you bring your own food.
 You choose what you feel like!